jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Hawk!

 Rise.
 Panic!
 Spread wings.
 Hiss.
 Mate flies away.
-Distract.
-Distract.
+Distract!
+Distract!
 Hawk turns.
-Follows him.
+Follows mate.
 Not safe.
 We must leave.

 1 kid missing.

 I fly to soil.
-Kids at edge.
+Kids at nest.
 I call.
 Follow.
 Follow.
 Follow.
 All 7 kids jump.
 All with me.
 Our kids.

 Water ahead.
 Walk to water.
 Follow.
 Follow.
 Follow.
 First kid in water.
 2 kids in water.
 3 kids in water.
 4 kids in water.

 Water explodes.

 Mouth rises.
 Danger in water.
-Panic.
-Panic.
+Panic!
+Panic!

 I scream.
 My mate is not here.
 I rise, wings spread, hissing.
 Where is danger.